koji4104/mylive_libraly/README.md

 # mylive_libraly

-― mylive_libraly is a library for video streaming using SRT and RTMP.
+mylive_libraly is a flutter library for video streaming using SRT and RTMP.
+This library is used in Its my Live.

 # Getting started